 H&H Ventures Management, Inc. SM ("Ventures"), formerly Harris & Harris Enterprises, Inc. SM, is a 100 percent wholly owned subsidiary of the Company and is consolidated in our financial statements.
-Ventures holds the lease for our office space in Palo Alto, California, is a partner in Harris Partners I, L.P.
+Ventures is a partner in Harris Partners I, L.P.
 SM, and is taxed as a C Corporation.
 Harris Partners I, L.P., is a limited partnership and has historically owned our interests in partnership investments.
 The partners of Harris Partners I, L.P., are Ventures (sole general partner) and the Company (sole limited partner).
 Ventures, as the sole general partner, consolidates Harris Partners I, L.P.